PreyMa/jsgrammar/README.md

 node jsgrammar -m myRule myFileToMatch.txt
 ```

 You need to provide a grammar file containing the EBNF rules.
 With the `--config` option either specify a JSON config file containing the path or a path to a text file.
-If the option is ommited `--config ebnf.json` is assumed, which will try to load the config file `ebnf.json`.
+If the option is omitted `--config ebnf.json` is assumed, which will try to load the config file `ebnf.json`.

 | Option         | Arguments  | Description                                                                                                           |
 |----------------|------------|-----------------------------------------------------------------------------------------------------------------------|